minnibb/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User does not provide a role.
+The user does not provide a role.
   * 2a1.
 System shows an appropriate error message.
-  * 2a2.
+  * 2a1.
 Use case ends.

 * 2b.
-User provides an invalid role.
+The user provides an invalid role.
   * 2b1.
 System shows an appropriate error message.
   * 2b2.
 Use case ends.

 * 2c.
-User provides multiple roles.
+The user provides multiple roles.
   * 2c1.
 System indicates that only one role can be selected.
   * 2c2.
 Use case ends.

 * 2d.
-User provides a role with incorrect format.
+The user provides a role with incorrect format.
   * 2d1.
 System shows a format guidance message.
   * 2d2.
 Use case ends.

 * 3a.
-No contacts found for the specified role.
+No contacts are found for the specified role.
   * 3a1.
 System indicates no matching contacts.
   * 3a2.
 Use case ends.